Understanding Interchange Rate

-is a fee term utilized in the payment processing industry to describe a charge paid in between banks for the approval of card-based deals.
-Normally for sales/services transactions it is a fee that a merchant’s bank (the “acquiring bank”) pays a customer’s bank (the "releasing bank"); and for money deals the interchange charge is paid from the provider to acquirer, often called reverse interchange.
+Interchange is a fee term utilized in the payment processing industry.
+It is used to describe a charge paid in between banks for the approval of card-based processing.
+Normally for sales/services transactions, it is a fee that a merchant’s bank (the “acquiring bank”) pays a customer’s bank Interchange charge is paid from the provider to the acquirer, often called reverse interchange.
 Interchange Rate and Payment Processing Fees

 In the US, card providers now make over $30 billion annually from interchange fees.
 Interchange charges collected by Visa and MasterCard amounted to $26 billion in 2004.
 In 2005 the number was $30.7 billion, and the increase amounts to 85 percent compared to 2001.

 Regulators in a number of countries have questioned the collective determination of interchange rates and charges as possible examples of price-fixing.
-Merchant groups in particular, consisting of the U.S.-based Merchants Payments Coalition and Merchant Bill of Rights, likewise declare that interchange fees are much higher than essential, indicating the fact that despite the fact that innovation and performance have enhanced, interchange fees have more than doubled in the last 10 years. [when?]
+Merchant groups in particular, consist of the U.S.-based Merchants Payments Coalition.
+Merchant Bill of Rights, likewise declare that interchange fee are much higher than essential.
+Indicating the fact that despite the fact that innovation and performance have enhanced, interchange fees have more than doubled in the last 10 years.
 Issuing banks argue that lowered interchange fees would result in increased expenses for cardholders, and reduce their capability to please benefits on cards currently released.
-Interchange Rate and Payment Processing Fees
+Interchange Rate and Payment Processing Fees.

 The Merchants Payments Coalition is defending a more competitive and transparent card cost system that better serves American customers and merchants alike.
 Because swipe fees are concealed, customers are unable to weigh the advantages and expenses associated with choosing a specific form of payment.
 Eliminating concealed swipe costs is advocated as a means to recognize an open market system for electronic payments.